delgada-ui/website/src/pages/index.md

 │   │   ├── islands/
 │   │   │   └── web-component.js
 │   │   └── static-component.js
-│   ├── layouts/
-│   │   └── blog-post.js
 │   └── pages/
 │       ├── blog/
+│       │   ├── _template.js
 │       │   ├── post-1.md
 │       │   └── post-2.md
+│       ├── _template.js
 │       └── index.js
 ├── package.json
 └── web-dev-server.config.mjs
 ```

 At the root of the project are the `package.json` and development server config files.
-A `public` directory contains all the static assets and a `src` directory contains the `components`, `layouts`, and `pages` that will be used render the final website build.
+A `public` directory contains all the static assets and a `src` directory contains the `components` and `pages` that will be used render the final website build.

 ### [Static components](#static-components)